 When studying the measurement menus you may have noticed that the display of the meas. value and the combination of functions does not always match your applications in an optimum way.
-Therefore, you can freely configure the three user menus U1 to U3, in addition to the standard measuring menus using the software ALMEMO® Control.
+Therefore, you can freely configure the three user menus U1 to U3, in addition to the standard measuring menus using the software AMR-Control.
 You can use the following list of functions to individually place the functions you require, in any sequence, on your display up to the available space of 13 lines.
-There is no limit in the number of measuring points, as it is at the ALMEMO® 2590-9.
 In addition to the meas. functions that have been described before, it is possible to use times and cycles for the process control (s.
-11.1.) and most of the sensor programming functions.
+11.1.) and most of the sensor programming functions (s.
+11.3).